 If you love a good festival Bath knows how to revel.
 The main event is the 10-day Bath Festival which features rock, classic, world music and more.
 There is also the Jane Austen Festival inspired by Bath’s most famous resident.
-There are 10 days of literary-themed events with colourful parades, talks and workshops.
+This features 10 days of literary-themed events with colourful parades, talks and workshops.

 Swap the hustle and bustle for fresh air and stunning views.
 A short stroll away is the outstanding Prior Park Landscape Garden.
-Designed in the 18th century, it contains wooded paths, scenic lakes and a delightful Palladian Bridge.
+Designed in the 18th century, it contains wooded paths, scenic lakes and the delightful Palladian Bridge.
 Close by you’ll find the Bath Skyline Walk.
-This 6-mile loop leads you through meadows and woodlands, past an Iron Age hill fort, and delivers stunning panoramas of Bath.
+This 6-mile loop leads you through meadows and woodlands, and past an Iron Age hill fort, to deliver stunning panoramas of Bath.

 What we like to do in Bath